.NET Core SDK telemetry

 The .NET Core SDK includes a telemetry feature that collects usage information.
-It's important that the .NET Team understands how the tools are used so that we can improve them.
+It's important that the .NET Team understands how the tools are used so they can be improved.
 For more information, see What we've learned from .NET Core SDK Telemetry.

 The collected data is anonymous and published in an aggregated form for use by both Microsoft and the community under the Creative Commons Attribution License.

 dotnet command is used to launch both apps and the .NET Core CLI.
 The